ubc-library-rc/intro_to_tidyverse/content/introduction.md

 # Installing and loading tidyverse

-Like every other R package, you have to install tidyverse with `install.packages("tidyverse")` the first time you use it, and then only load it withl`ibrary(tidyverse)` in after that.
+Like every other R package, you have to install tidyverse with `install.packages("tidyverse")` the first time you use it, and then only load it with`library(tidyverse)` in after that.

 Input